Difference Between Butter and Margarine

 Because margarine is engineered, the flavor can vary depending on the formula.
 But most times?
 Margarine tastes like butter.
 The processing of margarine also impacts its nutrition, containing unsaturated fats (which are typically healthier), but also containing trans fats on occasion.

-Butter and Margarine in Cooking and Baking
+Butter vs Margarine in Cooking & Baking

 Both butter and margarine can be used in baking and cooking!
 Butter is often the choice for baking due to its flavor profile, while margarine, being cheaper and having a higher smoke point, can be a practical choice for cooking.